Rayango/tic-tac-toe/README.md

 # tic-tac-toe
-Play with a friend.
+Play with a friend, in the terminal.
 First one to get three in a row, horizontally, veritcally, or diagonally, wins.

 ## Usage
 ```